smdocs/tech-notes/Messaging-Layer.md

 1. Types of Channels - the following types of communication channels should be supported in order to provide several messaging paradigms
       - Pub-Sub Channel
-      - Request-Reply Channel
+      - Request-Reply Channel - notification or acknowledgement arrives on a different channel, asynchronously
-      - Data Streams Channel
+      - Data Streams Channel -
       - Data Channel
       - Error Channel
+      - Synchronous Request/Reply Channel (can be provided by underlying Bass call)

 2. Domain interfaces